cscorley/dissertation/chapters/01_introduction/00_introduction.md

 identify a developer [@Kagdi-etal_2012].
 These methods also have the same flaw in that they ultimately rely on files for information.

+To remedy these shortcomings, we propose to use *changesets* in the training of a topic model.
 Like @Rao-etal_2013, the motivation of this work is to create topic models that can be incrementally updated over time.
+However, unlike
-However, unlike @Rao-etal_2013, we can rely on the source code history itself to build the model without needing to manually adjust model latent variables.
+@Rao-etal_2013, we can rely on the source code history itself to build the model without needing to manually adjust model latent variables.
 This gains the benefit of an increase in query time, but also could lead to a more reliable model.

+The key intuition to this approach is that a topic model algorithm such as latent Dirichlet allocation or latent semantic indexing can *infer* any given document's topic proportions regardless of the documents used to train the model.
+That is, we can train a model a corpus of changesets and infer the topics of an entirely different corpus (e.g., source code entities).
+Further, now that topic modeling can be done in an online manner [@Hoffman-etal_2010;
+@Rehurek_2011], the model can be periodically updated with new changesets as they enter a source code repository.
+This implies that a topic model can be kept up-to-date with the source code as work is being done.

 ## Research Goals, Questions, and Hypotheses {#thesis-goals}